rolandtritsch/scala-aoc-2017/README.md

 ## Todos

+* add documentation (explain the main idea(s) behind the approach/algorithm)
 * add pre-/post-conditions
-* use Part1/Part2 consistently/everywhere
+* get rid of Part1/Part2 consistently/everywhere
 * make test run fast (by excluding long-running test until a full test is requested)
 * add property based testing for all days
 * optimize implementations for performance (especially Day5)
 * add/use visibility (right now all vals and defs and classes are public (which is not right))
 * add a test flag to only run the solution tests
 * use behaviour to make FlatSpec more readable/maintainable
-* fix/remove the warnings about the conflicts
+* fix/remove the compile warnings about the conflicts
+* add @todos/resolve @todos